 “One of the things that we are interested in is intervening as early as possible in children’s lives to improve their chances of good mental health throughout life.
 She’s particularly concerned that mothers’ mental health plays a major role in this and that we are able to support mothers to support their children.”

-As noted, Kate wore a long black lace DVF gown that she first debuted during a 2014 mini-tour in New York City.
+As noted, Kate wore a long black lace DVF gown that she first debuted in 2014.
 At the time she was about five months pregnant with Charlotte; while she is certainly under that in her current pregnancy, she does appear to be showing much earlier thus making the dress a good fit for tonight.

 While I can’t help but make fun of how many times Kate busts out lace for these formal events, it is still a beautiful gown and well-worth a recycle.
 Unlike last time, she wore her hair down and curled and changed up her accessories.
 All told, I think I slightly preferred its 2014 showing thanks to a combination of the up-do and the striking earrings, but tonight is still a solid win and she looked gorgeous.